humank/genai-demo/docs/releases/architecture-optimization-2025-06-08.md

 ## Business Requirements Overview

-This update focuses on system architecture optimization, addressing issues discovered in architecture testing to ensure the system complies with Domain-Driven Design (DDD) layered architecture principles.
+This update focuses on system architecture optimization, addressing issues identified in architecture testing to ensure the system complies with Domain-Driven Design (DDD) layered architecture principles.
 The main issues addressed include:

-1. **Interface Layer Direct Dependency on Domain Layer**: Violates DDD layered architecture principles - the interface layer should not directly depend on the domain layer.
+1. **Interface Layer Direct Dependency on Domain Layer**: Violates DDD layered architecture principles where the interface layer should not directly depend on the domain layer.
 2. **Aggregate Root Inner Class Visibility Issues**: Inner classes within aggregate roots were not properly handled.
 3. **Infrastructure Layer Adapter Package Structure Issues**: Adapter classes were not placed in the correct package structure.